broadinstitute/genetics-kp-dev/README.md

     .

 ```
-  * fl_port - the network port that the application services
-  * db_host - the Mysql database host
-  * db_user - the Mysql database user name
-  * db_passwd - the Mysql database user password
-  * db_schema - the Mysql database schema for the application
-  * db_cache_schema - the Mysql database schema for the application cache (default is the same as the regular schema)
-  * db_results_limit - the maximum limit of how many results the service will send back (default is 150)
-  * tran_log_file - the location of the log file the application will log its messages to
-  * tran_max_query_size - this indicates how big a query size the service will accept (recommended default is 100000)
-  * tran_url_normalizer - the URL of the NCATS node normalizer service (default is https://nodenormalization-sri.renci.org/get_normalized_nodes)

 * deploy the docker image making sure to open up the application port
 ```
 sudo docker run --rm -p 8090:8090 <docker_image_id>